abbie-bola/abbie-bola/README.md

 My vision for the future is an augmented world where technology is used to experience the world more fully & accessibly.

-My fascination for technology stemmed from watching & reading: <br>
+My fascination for technology stemmed in my childhood, from watching & reading: <br>
 - Sci-fi Media: Books and Movies -> Zenon (film series), Valerian & the City of a Thousand Planets, Ready Player One
 - DC series (Young Justice)

 I am excited to explore the possibilities of AI, and hope to soon be collaborating with fellow tech enthusiasts to optimise technologies to be as energy efficient as possible.

-<b> 💎 In 2022, I and some friends launched GenZTechies: A community for African Teens in Tech. <b/>
+<b> 💎 In 2022, I and some friends launched GenZTechies: A community for African Teens in Tech. </b> <br>
 Take a look at our <a href="https://genztechies.com/">website</a> to see what we have been up to in the last 3 years.
 You are very much welcome to join our community if you are a Black/African tech enthusiast!
-We love to assist eachother on our tech-journeys
+We love to support eachother on our tech-journeys :) <br>
+> You can also support us (by sponsoring, partnering with us or simply just spreading the word about us, so more people can make connections with fellow techies)

 ## Skillset
 <img src="https://img.shields.io/badge/Python-3776AB.svg?style=for-the-badge&logo=Python&logoColor=white"/> <img src="https://img.shields.io/badge/HTML5-E34F26.svg?style=for-the-badge&logo=HTML5&logoColor=white"/> <img src="https://img.shields.io/badge/Markdown-000000.svg?style=for-the-badge&logo=Markdown&logoColor=white"/> <img src="https://img.shields.io/badge/Google%20Docs-4285F4?style=for-the-badge&logo=google-docs&logoColor=white"/> <img src="https://img.shields.io/badge/Google%20Sheets-34A853?style=for-the-badge&logo=google-sheets&logoColor=white"/> <img src="https://img.shields.io/badge/Google%20Slides-FBBC04?style=for-the-badge&logo=google-slides&logoColor=black"/> <img src="https://img.shields.io/badge/Microsoft_Excel-217346?style=for-the-badge&logo=microsoft-excel&logoColor=white"/> <img src="https://img.shields.io/badge/Microsoft_Word-2B579A?style=for-the-badge&logo=microsoft-word&logoColor=white"/> <img src="https://img.shields.io/badge/Microsoft_PowerPoint-B7472A?style=for-the-badge&logo=microsoft-powerpoint&logoColor=white"/>